cyberbotics/webots/docs/guide/tutorial-5-compound-solid-and-physics-attributes.md

 ### Solution : World File

 To compare your world with the solution, go to your files and find the folder named "my\_first\_simulation" created in [Tutorial 1](tutorial-1-your-first-simulation-in-webots.md), then go to the "worlds" folder and open with a text editor the right world.
-[This solution](https://github.com/cyberbotics/webots/blob/master/projects/samples/tutorials/worlds/compound_solid.wbt) as all others is located in the [solution directory](https://github.com/cyberbotics/webots/blob/master/projects/samples/tutorials/worlds/).
+[This solution](https://github.com/cyberbotics/webots/blob/master/projects/samples/tutorials/worlds/compound_solid.wbt) as the others is located in the [solution directory](https://github.com/cyberbotics/webots/blob/master/projects/samples/tutorials/worlds/).

 ### Conclusion